FrankCCCCC/blog/content/posts/some_intuition_of_mle_map_and_bayesian_estimation.md

 ---
-title: "An Insight Into MLE, MAP, and Bayesian Estimation"
+title: "Some Intuition Of MLE, MAP, and Bayesian Estimation"
 date: 2021-02-19T11:15:15+08:00
 draft: true